 It’s that time of year when just about every single kid in school districts around the U.S. are suffering from cold and flu.
 AKA the absolute worst.
 I hate seeing my kiddos sick just as any momma does and this week my house got hit with an icky virus, including myself.
 So it was time to get some Herbed Chicken Noodle Soup made for the whole family!

 In my opinion, a delicious bowl of chicken soup is another form of medicine to help alleviate symptoms.
-It provides your body with much needed nourishment when your immune system has seen better days.
-Plus, it’s simply delicious flavors are easy on the tummy which is nice.
+It provides your body with much-needed nourishment when your immune system has seen better days.
+Plus, it’s simply delicious flavors that are easy on the tummy which is nice.

-To really kick up the healing properties of a classic chicken soup, I ‘doctored’ it up a bit 😉 I used nourishing bone broth (you can either make your own or I recommend buying Bonafide Provisions if you are opting for store bought).
-I also add a touch of ginger and turmeric which are also known for their immune boosting properties.
+To really kick up the healing properties of classic chicken soup, I ‘doctored’ it up a bit 😉 I used nourishing bone broth (you can either make your own or I recommend buying Bonafide Provisions if you are opting for store-bought).
+I also add a touch of ginger and turmeric which are also known for their immune-boosting properties.
 To richen up the broth for a fantastic touch of flavor, I cook my soup with a ton of fresh herbs.
 Sage, thyme, and rosemary add the most wonderful depth to the soup that I just adore.
 The best part?
 It just gets better with time so if you have leftovers, that’s a great thing!

-Sick or not sick, this soup is just delicious and one that the whole family will just adore.
-In fact, Sutton (my 6 year old) liked it so much she asked if I could pack it in her school lunch tomorrow!
+Sick or not sick, this Herbed Chicken Noodle Soup is just delicious and one that the whole family will just adore.
+In fact, Sutton (my 6-year-old) liked it so much she asked if I could pack it in her school lunch tomorrow!